nvennin/test-www/procedures/Procedure_GDP_HBQIN_Outsourced Activities.md

 |Item          |Details
 |--------------|-----------|
-|Purpose       |Outline the requirements for management of a Third—Party Provider of outsourced activities encompassing selection, evaluation, qualification, approval, and periodic review and monitoring.
+|Purpose       |Outline the requirements for management of a Third Party Provider of outsourced activities encompassing selection, evaluation, qualification, approval, and periodic review and monitoring.
 |Department    |Quality
 |Categorie     |GDP